Lunar-driven Barents Sea climate

 So, what is periodic in nature?
 Could the source be the tides or in the earth’s rotation?
 I contacted an astrophysicist.
 He was not familiar with a 6-year cycle.
 But says that there is a period of 18.6 years in the earth’s rotation.
 At the same moment, I imagined a possible explanation.
 The 6-year period can be a 3rd harmonic period.
 If the temperature in the Barents Sea has a period of 18.6 years, the biomass will be able to adapt to a temperature variation of 18.6 years, by recruiting in periods of 18.6/3 = 6.2 years.

-The sea temperature at the Kola-section
+The sea temperature in the Kola section

 I e-mailed PINRO institute in Murmansk.
 The question was whether they have temperature records from the Barents Sea.
 To my surprise, I immediately got back a temperature data series monitored in the Kola-section.
-Russian scientists has been measuring the temperature at the Kole-section, every month, for 100 years.
+Russian scientists have been measuring the temperature at the Kole-section, every month, for 100 years.
 Except during the Russian Revolution and during World War II.
 Now, this was the world’s longest oceanographic data series.
 Thanks to their work, I could get an answer to the riddle of a 6-year cycle in the cod population.
 The problem was that, until now, no one had found anything but random variations, in this temperature data series.

 Scientific management